06 Apr 2017

 If you are still not convinced, simply accept that top sales performers are in demand, they have a lot to lose and they have a choice.
 A few years ago, we were able to successfully recruit top sales performers despite poor Glassdoor reviews.
 Today, that is not the case.

 If your company does have a poor Glassdoor reputation, all is not lost.
-Here’s some encouraging Glassdoor stats:
+Here are some encouraging Glassdoor stats:

 - 68% of consumers trust reviews more when they see both good and bad reviews.